 - Practical strategies to increase sales using these insights.

-- Real-world examples and statistics demonstrating the impact of customer interaction analysis.
+- Real-world examples and statistics demonstrating the impact of client interaction evaluation.

 Why Customer Interaction Analysis is Critical for Sales Growth

-The way customers engage with a brand reflects their level of trust, interest, and readiness to buy.
-Every successful company whether a global corporation or a small business relies on customer interaction data to fine-tune its sales approach.
+Customers’ engagement with a brand reflects their level of trust, interest, and readiness to make a purchase.
+Every successful company, whether a global corporation or a small business, relies on client interaction data to fine-tune its sales approach.
 Here’s why it matters:

 1. Identifying Sales Barriers